cijiugechu/zpm/README.md

 - `ToFileString` is meant to be used when writing something to a file.
 - `FromFileString` is meant to be used when reading something from a file.

+> [!NOTE]
+> The `ToHumanString` trait used to also derive into a `Display` implementation, but it was far too easy to accidentally call the wrong trait when passing a data structure to `format!`.
+To avoid that I removed the `Display` implementation, and callers now must explicitly decide whether they want to use `ToHumanString` or `ToFileString` in format strings.
+>
+> It'd be nice if we could have `format!`-like macros that use either trait depending on the context (`format_for_screen!` and `format_for_file!`), but I didn't find a clean way to do that.

+### Settings

+Settings are split into three categories: env settings, user settings, and project settings.

+- **Env settings** are settings that can *only* be set through environment variables.
+Very few settings are of this type.
+We only really use them for testing and debug purposes.

+- **User settings** are settings that users shouldn't check-in because they depend either on personal preferences (`enable_progress_bars`) or on the system they're running on (`http_retry`).
+They must be defined through the `.yarnrc.yml` file in the user's home directory

+- **Project settings** are settings that are specific to a project.
+That's where most of our settings are stored.
+They're stored in the `.yarnrc.yml` file in the root of the project.

+To make maintaining the settings easier (especially when dealing with default values, environment variables, etc), I created a `yarn_config` macro that's used to define the settings.

+### Enumerations

+I wrote a special macro to define enumerations.
+Its main features are:

+- Adds support for parsing variants from strings through regexes.
+  - Supports capture groups, which are assigned into the corresponding struct fields.
+  - Validates that the captured groups *can* be turned into the corresponding type (through `FromStr`).

+- Turn all variants into standalone structs.
+  - For example, `enum Foo { Test { field: usize; } }` will be turned into `struct TestFoo { field: usize; }; enum Foo { Test(TestFoo) }`.

+> [!TODO]
+> I didn't find a way to handle the serialization of the enum variants yet, but it'd be really nice to have.
+Something where we'd use the pattern specs in the opposite way, to generate text rather than parse it?

 ### JSON lockfile

 The Berry lockfile was written in Yaml.
 Since performances are a heavy focus of zpm, I decided to switch to JSON for the lockfile.
 This allows us to use `sonic_rs` or `serde_json`, which are both much faster than `serde_yaml`.

 Some improvements to the output format would be useful to decrease risks of conflicts when merging branches together, in particular by adding blank lines between each lockfile record, but we don't require Yaml for that.

+### Zip files

+Since ZPM aims to download dependencies as they are needed when running scripts, less emphasis is put on zero-installs.
+As a result I didn't implement compression support when generating zip archives: all files are stored uncompressed.

 ### No plugins